SEO Glossary 09/28/2018

 A link is an element placed onto a webpage that directs a user to a different website or webpage when clicked.

 Linkbait is putting forth content of high value that is used to attract viewers that will hopefully link to said content.

 Viral linkbait can range from content that is hilarious, to content that provides exceptional quality to the viewer, free of charge.
 Videos, infographics, or even blog posts are all examples of content that can serve as linkbait.

 However, link bait has had a past of being used with negative intent.
 Be mindful of “black hat” SEO principles when deciding whether your use of content is ethical or not.

 Link building is the practice of working to increase the amount of quality links, or backlinks, pointing to your website.
 From an SEO perspective, having high quality backlinks to your website is a substantial factor used in ranking.
 An example of link building would be publishing a blog post and sharing the link to your site on an article sharing platform such as Medium.

 A link farm is a group or network of websites/pages that interlink to each other with the intent of achieving higher PageRank.
-This is another “black hat” practice that you should not engage in, as you may be penalized for doing so.
+This is another “black hat” SEO practice that you should not engage in, as you may be penalized for doing so.

-Link sculpting refers to the process of implementing “nofollow” attributes to certain links on your site so that you signal to search engines that links without that attribute on your site are open to receiving rank.
+Link sculpting refers to the process of implementing “nofollow” attributes to certain links on your site so that you can signal to search engines that links without the attribute on your site are open to receiving rank.
 Using a “nofollow” attribute indicates that certain links are less important from an SEO perspective than others.
 You can “sculpt” the PageRanks for a specific set of pages across your website by engaging in this practice.